Arthur's Day

 Arthur's Day was an annual series of music events worldwide, originally organised by Diageo in 2009 to promote the 250th anniversary of its Guinness brewing company.
 It was named after the founder of Guinness brewing, Arthur Guinness.

+Background

+As early as the start of the 20th century, Irish satirist George A. Birmingham (the pseudonym of clergyman James Owen Hannay) (1865–1950) sarcastically advocated for a public holiday on J. Arthur Guinness's birthday in an effort to emphasise "the benefits of industry".